 In addition to patent protection, we also rely on other proprietary rights, including protection of trade secrets, know-how and confidential and proprietary information.
 To maintain the confidentiality of trade secrets and proprietary information, we enter into confidentiality agreements with our employees, consultants and collaborators upon the commencement of their relationships with us.
 These agreements require that all confidential information developed by the individual or made known to the individual by us during the course of the individual's relationship with us be kept confidential and not disclosed to third parties.
 Our agreements with employees also provide that any inventions conceived by the individual in the course of rendering services to us shall be our exclusive property.
 However, we may not obtain these agreements in all circumstances, and individuals with whom we have these agreements may not comply with their terms.
-In the event of unauthorized use or disclosure of our trade secrets or proprietary information.
+In the event of unauthorized use or disclosure of our trade secrets or proprietary information, these agreements, even if obtained, may not provide meaningful protection, particularly for our trade secrets or other confidential information.
 To the extent that our employees, consultants or contractors use technology or know-how owned by third parties in their work for us, disputes may arise between us and those third parties as to the rights in related inventions.